Laragear/Refine/README.md

 }
 ```

-The magic is simple: the refiner methods will be executed as long the key of the same name is present in the Request.
-Keys are automatically normalized to `camelCase` so these match the method, so `author_id` will become `authorId()`.
+The magic is simple: each refiner method will be executed as long the corresponding URL parameter key is present in the incoming request.
+Keys are automatically normalized to `camelCase` to match the method, so the `author_id` key will execute `authorId()` with its value.

 ```http request
 GET https://myapp.com/posts?author_id=20